karlhorky/github-tricks/readme.md

 ## GitHub Actions: Configure `actions/cache` to Skip Cache Restoration on Changes in Directory

-To configure [`actions/cache`](https://github.com/actions/cache) to skip cache restoration on modification of any files or directories inside a Git-tracked directory, configure [`actions/checkout`](https://github.com/actions/checkout) to fetch all history and use a `key` based on the last Git commit hash which modified anything contained in the directory:
+To configure [`actions/cache`](https://github.com/actions/cache) to skip cache restoration on modification of any files or directories inside a Git-tracked directory, configure [`actions/checkout`](https://github.com/actions/checkout) to fetch all commits in all branches and tags (warning: may be expensive) and use a `key` based on the last Git commit hash which modified anything contained in the directory:

 ```yaml
 name: Skip cache restoration on changes in directory